 From here, we recommend that you enjoy the French Valley Hike (not included).
 This is a unique opportunity to visit one of the least-accessible areas inside the park, since there is no road nearby.
 But, with your own two legs, you’ll definitely make it!

 What will you find in the French Valley?
 Hanging glaciers, pristine woods, and some daunting jagged peaks: the multi-colored Paine Grande and the forbidding Paine Horns.
 You can also cross the rope bridge over the French River to reach some stunning views of the French Glacier, or continue to the French Valley Plateau, or down to the Pehoé River and the glacier.

 Take into account that, these last two options, though amazing experiences, will demand an extra effort since you’ll have to hike a rocky path alongside the moraine.
 You will get back to the campsite by skirting Lake Skottberg.

-In the early morning, after enjoying a delicious breakfast, you will hike approximately 4 hours from Refugio Paine Grande to the Grey Mountain Hut.
-This is an amazing hike which will lead you to the shores of Grey Lake and its floating glaciers, with stunning views of the massive Southern Ice Field and the Grey Glacier that blend together and extend their white cloak far beyond what the eyes can see.
+In the early morning, you will hike to the Grey Mountain Hut.
+This is an amazing hike that will lead you to the shores of Grey Lake and its floating glaciers, with stunning views of the massive Southern Ice Field and the Grey Glacier that blend together and extend their white cloak far beyond what the eyes can see.